Gallery-of-Kaeon/Kaeon-JS/README.md

 run the index.js file with Node.js.

-Due to CORS related restrictions on local files in most browsers, it is recommended that electron be used for testing.
+Due to CORS related restrictions on local files in most browsers, it is recommended that testing either be done using local hosting or electron.

 <h2 align="center">The Require Function</h2>